 The iPaaS market has seen rapid growth and generated $3.47 billion in revenue during 2020 growing by 38.7%.
 The market is expected to grow further and exceed $9 billion in revenue by 2025.
 According to Gartner’s Magic Quadrant for Enterprise Integration Platform as a Service 2021.

 It cannot be ignored that the pandemic had an impact on the growth of the iPaaS market.
 For instance, the technological and IT market shifted as millions were sent to work from home, customer demand changed, and supply was disrupted.
-As well as organisations realising their need to step up their digital transformation efforts to help weather the pandemic’s impact.
+As well as organisations realise their need to step up their digital transformation efforts to help weather the pandemic’s impact.

 Source Market Research Future,

 An increase in the use of different applications across an organisation has created a priority to connect them.
-This in turn helps improve an organisation’s efficiency, enhancing their scalability and reducing expensive IT costs.
+This in turn helps improve an organisation’s efficiency, enhancing its scalability and reducing expensive IT costs.
 The increased iPaaS adoption can also be attributed, according to ReportLinker, to “exponentially increasing cloud real-time monitoring services, the need for business agility, faster deployment, and scalability.”
 As key factors in driving the growth of the iPaaS market.

 Where does Embedded iPaaS sit within the market?